 The GLOA Observation program was implemented two years ago and serves the Association in three primary ways.
-By improving the GLOA’s training program, serving as a form of quality control by ensure that all members are meeting the high standards set by the Association and as a key component of the Officials Certification Program.
-The Association had 11 observers for the 2016 season.
+By improving the GLOA’s training program, ensuring that all members are meeting the high standards set by the Association and as a key component of the Officials Certification Program.
+The Association has 11 observers for the 2018 season.
 Approved Observers: Jeff Green, Andy Halperin, Bill Powell, Dale Hall.
 Certified Observers: Jon Oschner, Trey Towery, Stuart Smith, Tony Rouse, Ryan Rowe, Greg Hite.
-Ryan Rowe served as the Observation Coordinator.
+Dale Hall served as the Observation Coordinator.

 In the three years the program has been running, 64 observations have been conducted by the GLOA on 58 officials.
 In an effort to increase the number of officials evaluated each season, the program will now observe multiple officials each game.
 This practice is consistent with other programs, including other Associations e.g. Washington Area Lacrosse officials Association (WALOA), US Lacrosse’s LAREDO program and the National Intercollegiate Lacrosse Officials Association (NILOA).